conan-io/docs/integrations/other.rst

 able to do so.
 There are several options:

 - First, search in Bintray for generator packages.
 Generators can be created and contributed by users as regular packages, so you can depend on them as a normal requirement, use versioning and evolve faster without depending on the Conan releases.
-If you can't find one that already fits your needs, you can write your own (:ref:`custom_generator`).

 - You can use the :ref:`text_generator` or :ref:`json_generator` generators.
 They will generate a text file, simple to read that you can easily parse with your tools to extract the required information.

 - Use the **conanfile data model** (:ref:`deps_cpp_info_attributes_reference`, :ref:`deps_env_info_attributes_reference`) in your recipe to access its properties and values, so you can directly call your build system with that information, without requiring to generate a file.

 - Write and **create your own generator**.
 So you can upload it, version and reuse it, as well as share it with your team or community.
   Check :ref:`dyn_generators`.

 .. note::

     Need help integrating your build system?
-Tell us what you need. info@conan.io
+Tell us what you need: info@conan.io

 .. _json_integration: